 Learn more about top UK law firms.

 Who are they aimed at?

 The majority of law apprenticeships are aimed at school leavers or career changers seeking an alternative to university.
 However, some law apprenticeships require you to have more than GCSEs or A-levels.
-For example, the Chartered Legal Executive Apprenticeship isn't recommended for school leavers; instead you'll need to have completed the Paralegal pathway or Higher Apprenticeship in Legal Services.
+For example, the Chartered Legal Executive Apprenticeship isn't recommended for school leavers; instead you'll need to have completed the Paralegal pathway or have completed CILEx Level 3 qualifications in legal services.

 Individual law firms set their own entry requirements but the government’s recommended minimum requirements for the majority of legal schemes are:

 - five GCSEs, including mathematics and English - grade C or above (or equivalent)